-> Impact, Outcomes, Outputs, Activities, Input and Assumptions
+Impact, Outcomes, Outputs, Activities, Input and Assumptions

-Key concepts As per PRAG 2025 annex (e3d) for Grants Examples LTS Impact The impact is the long-term expected effect of the action fulfilling the overall objective to which the action contributes at country, regional or sector level, in the political, social, economic and environmental global context which will stem from interventions of all relevant actors and stakeholders.
+Key concepts As per PRAG 2025 annex (e3d) for Grants Examples TS Impact The impact is the long-term expected effect of the action fulfilling the overall objective to which the action contributes at country, regional or sector level, in the political, social, economic and environmental global context which will stem from interventions of all relevant actors and stakeholders.
 Examples: reduction of poverty, improvement in literacy/numeracy, reduction of the under-five mortality rate, enhanced respect of human rights, reduction of corruption, reduced greenhouse gas emissions.
 RESULTS Outcome (s) The main medium-term effect of the intervention focusing on behavioural and institutional changes beneficial to the target group and resulting from the related outputs of the intervention.
 It is good practice to limit the number of specific objectives (often one is enough), however for large interventions, other outcomes can be included.
 Examples: more children completing a school cycle, increased access to paediatric and maternity health services, increased disclosure of rights violations, implemented specific reform process, increased production of renewable energy.

-1. Please check the annex e3d of the EU PRAG: https://wikis.ec.europa.eu/display/ExactExternalWiki/Annexes?preview=/152798822/152801180/e3d\logframe\en.docx
+^{1.} Please check the annex e3d of the EU PRAG: https://wikis.ec.europa.eu/display/ExactExternalWiki/Annexes?preview=/152798822/152801180/e3d_logframe_en.docx

-2. In most cases, indicators should be reported cumulatively, meaning that both target and current values must include the baseline.
+^{2.} In most cases, indicators should be reported cumulatively, meaning that both target and current values must include the baseline.
 However, if an indicator is inherently annual (e.g., "Number of annual violent incidents" or "Percentage annual price increase"), the values are not reported cumulatively and do not include the baseline.

-Key concepts As per PRAG 2025 annex (e3d) for Grants Examples RESULTS Outputs The products, capital goods and services which results from development interventions.
-Outputs are the direct/tangible products (infrastructure, goods and services) delivered/generated by the intervention.
+Key concepts As per PRAG 2025 annex (e3d) for Grants Examples Outputs Outputs are the direct/tangible products (infrastructure, goods and services) delivered/generated by the intervention.
 They may also include changes resulting from the activities which are relevant to the achievement of outcomes.
-These changes relate to improved capacities, abilities, skills, systems, policies of a group of people or an organisation, and are generated by the funded interventions.
+These changes relate to improved capacities, abilities, skills, systems, policies of a group of people or an organisation, generated by the funded interventions.
 Outputs should be linked to corresponding outcomes through clear numbering.
 Examples: enhanced capacities of the teachers or health workers, increased awareness on how to access the legal system, improved policy evidence.
-E RESULTS Activities Activities refer to the process of converting inputs into outputs.
+HIEVE THE RESULTS Inputs The financial, human, material (in-kind), and institutional (including technological and information) resources used for the intervention.
+Examples: funding, staff, materials, equipment.
+Activities Activities refer to the process of converting inputs into outputs.
 They describe what the interventions do or support, so they are not results and are not in the LFM but in the Activities Matrix.
 Examples: conducting training, building a new clinic, conducting an awareness campaign, preparing a roadmap.
-HIEVE TH Inputs The financial, human, material (in-kind), and institutional (including technological and information) resources used for the intervention.
-Examples: funding, staff, materials, equipment.
-NECESSARY TO ACHIEVE THE RESULTS Assumptions External, necessary and positive conditions for achieving the results that are outside of its management's control.
-There are no assumptions at the impact level because there are not results expected above the impact in the LF.
-Assumptions in the Activity Matrix are the External, necessary and positive conditions for implementing the action.
+NECESSARY TO ACHIEVE Assumptions External, necessary and positive conditions for achieving the results that are outside of its management's control.
+There are no assumptions at the impact level IAssumptions in the Activity Matrix are the External, necessary and positive conditions for implementing the action.
 Examples: "Market prices for agricultural products remain stable, allowing farmers to sell surplus crops".
-"Fuel prices remain affordable for farmers to transport their produce to market."
+"Fuel prices remain affordable for farmers to transport their produce to market".
 "Local authorities continue to support the project during its implementation".